 Durban Chicken Biryani

 Can I Make This Ahead of Time?

-The biryani itself can also be cooked a day ahead, as the flavours deepen and improve after resting.
-However, for freshness, it’s ideal to cook and steam the biryani on the day you plan to serve it.
+Cooking Ahead: The entire biryani can be cooked a day ahead.
+Like many curries, the flavors deepen and improve after resting overnight.
+However, for the fluffiest rice, it is best to cook and steam the biryani on the day you plan to serve it.

-Store leftover chicken biryani in an airtight container in the fridge for up to 3 days.
-Reheat gently on the stovetop or in the microwave with a splash of water to loosen the rice.
-The flavour improves overnight.
+Store leftover chicken biryani in an airtight container in the refrigerator for up to 3 days.
+To prevent the chicken from drying out and the rice from hardening, reheat your leftovers gently on the stovetop or in the microwave.

+Durban Chicken Biryani